p91g/patrick-moore.github.io/_posts/2023-10-01-blog-post-data_science_bikeshare.md

 **Stage 4**:
 - Use of an evolutionary optimisation algorithm to **search for solutions** for suitable station locations.
-- Objectives of efficiency and accessibility are compared, incorporating urbam morphology information.
+- Objectives of efficiency and accessibility are compared, incorporating urban morphology information.

 **Methodology diagram**
 ![image](https://github.com/p91g/patrick-moore.github.io/assets/93223269/a1cc1183-8aee-4fda-ae0f-1a6ca3d5b3d9)